jarehec/holberton-system_engineering-devops/0x14-postmortem/README.md

 * [08:30] - Examine files that were uploaded by the hacker.

 ## Root Cause
 The main problem was the configuration of our server.
-It used the password: `Username1` which is extremely insecure.
-Also only the password was needed to gain access.
+Only a single password (`Username1`) was needed to access the Ubuntu user at port 22.
+That is extremely insecure.
 The password was changed to a randomly generated string.
 We also added an extra layer of security by making an RSA private key necessary to access to our servers.

 ## Remediation AND Prevention
 To prevent future attacks we installed a clean copy of Alpine Linux instead of Ubuntu as it is more secure.
 Suspicious IPs are now blocked from connecting to our servers.